paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

   will maintain this for our own parameters as well

-Like with the command plugin, let's first create a new `random_number` entry point in the `setup.cfg` file under the command entry:
+Like with the command plugin, let's first create a new `random_number` entry point in the `setup.cfg` file underneath the existing command entry:

 **`plover-practice-plugin/setup.cfg`**